As of January 1st 2024, ALTCS updated the Medicaid Divestment Penalty Divisor.

-At the same time October 2022, the Feds announced that the Consumer Price Index was 8.2%.
+At the same time, the Feds announced that the Consumer Price Index was 3.2%.

-This means the average long-term care stay went up almost 3% more than the Consumer Price Index in October.
+This means the average long-term care, stay went up almost 3% more than the Consumer Price Index.

 What is the ALTCS Penalty Divisor, and how does it work?

 The ALTCS Penalty Divisor is based on Arizona’s average Private Pay Rate for skilled nursing in Maricopa, Pima, and Pinal Counties.
-There is a separate rate for all other counties, which went up by the same 11% from $7,331.78 to $8,138.28.
+There is a separate rate for all other counties, went to $7,867.16. ($7,281.17 for other counties) for 2024.

 The Penalty Divisor, or the Private Pay Rate, determines the period of ineligibility.